 I take the rear wheel apart, and try to take the old tire from the rim, not easy at all….
 I finally have to use a jig saw.
 Then a good clean, sand and paint.

-I receive the axle from the Vulcan Classic, and it does not fit!!! of course the axle is bigger which means I need some lower fork tube from a Classic…..
+I received the axle from the Vulcan Classic, and it does not fit!!! of course the axle is bigger which means I need some lower fork tube from a Classic…..

-I put the new chain, I am waiting for the new shoe brake to reassemble the rear wheel.
+I installed the new chain, I am waiting for the new shoe brake to reassemble the rear wheel.

 I also got my 2 shock boots, they are looking really good, perfect size, I am sure I will not have any problem with rusty washer in the fork!

 I had to order some lower fork to fit the new axle.
 Of course I saw on the Vulcan forum that I could just change the bearing between the 21′ wheel and the 16′ and it will work fine!!!
-Too late, leave and learn, but when I receive them I realize than the front disc bracket does not fit the lower fork tube from a classic…
+Too late, live and learn!
+But when I received them I realized than the front disc bracket does not fit the lower fork tube from a classic… AAARRGHH!!

-Thanks to the Vulcan Forum where I go to find some solution all the time and “Wolf The Russian” with the threads he posted about the Vulcan like “Scooterize”, they are really great, there is a big Vulcan community I guess, and you can find answer to your question on those forum, thanks to all of you who post and show your modification.
+Thanks to the Vulcan Forum where I go to find some solution all the time and “Wolf The Russian” with the threads he posted about the Vulcan like “Scooterize”, they are really great, there is a big Vulcan community I guess, and you can find answer to your question on those forum, thanks to all of you who posted and showed your modifications.

 I had some trouble doing the test drive, only the front cylinder was firing.
-The rear plug was fouled, what I did was pulled off the rear plug from the cylinder head and I can heard it was firing, I gave some gas and see some black smoke coming out of the rear exhaust, after a couple of second I put the plug back on, and everything was fine… After looking online, Wolf said that a lot of people put a different spark-plug in the rear cylinder like NGK CRE6 (different heat range), and they don’t have to complain anymore with the fouled plug or misfiring.
+After doing some research online, Wolf said that a lot of people put a different spark-plug in the rear cylinder like NGK CRE6 (different heat range), and they don’t have to complain anymore with the fouled plug or misfiring.

 Next step Scooterize.

-Yep January 1, and finally I did the Scooterize job, it looks really good to me.
+Yep January 1st, and finally I did the “Scooterize” job, it looks really good to me.
 I followed the instruction and it is easy to do with a Dremel.
 The chrome trim help for the finish.
 I like the K&N filter it gives a mean look.
-I also had to put an Air filter on the crankcase.
+I also had to put an air filter on the crankcase.

-I get a new main jet, the one I had, was a 130 and I needed a 165.
-The pilot jet is a 50, which is what Wolf use.
-I had to do some test drive and adjust the mixture screw, 2 & 1/2 turns. the needle is an aftermarket with the clip int he third notch from the top with 2 washers on top.
+I got a new main jet, the one I had, was a 130 and I needed a 165.
+The pilot jet is a 50, which is what Wolf recommand.
+I had to do some test drive and adjust the mixture screw, 2 & 1/2 turns.
+The needle is an aftermarket with the clip int he third notch from the top with 2 washers on top.

 Now she is really powerful when WOT.
-I changed the rear plug for a NGK CRE6.
+I also changed the rear plug for a NGK CRE6.

-I build me seat pan from a 16 gauge metal sheet.
+I built my seat pan from a 16 gauge metal sheet.
 Put 3 layers of yoga mattress and some leather.
 It is comfortable and I didn’t put the spring yet.

 I am happy how it turns, for the first seat, not too bad.
 I had to go to a welding shop to have the bolt weld before installing the yoga mattress.

-Here is some pics of the plate under the seat to hide the battery and electronic, I know it doe not look good, we’ll see…
+Here is some pics of the plate under the seat to hide the battery and electronic, I know it doe not look good, too big, we’ll see…

 Here is some pics of the breather after Scooterize.

 Looks Good..
-I receive my new handlebar yesterday, I am going to reinstall everything on it and see if it looks ok.
-I think the handlebar is maybe too small and need higher riser…
+I got a new handlebar yesterday, I am going to reinstall everything on it and see if it looks ok.
+I think the handlebar is maybe too low and need higher riser…

 I find a Sportster gas tank for cheap, a little scratch and dent but nothing major.
-I am going to strip the paint and try to repaint it don’t know yet what color.
+I am going to strip the paint and try to do the paint job myself.

-An other thing, I will have to get an other seat, this 16 gauge metal shit is too fine for my 220 pounds!
+I will have to get an other seat, this 16 gauge metal sheet is too thin for my 220 pounds!
 I can feel the seat bending while driving..

-But this clear coat is o course not gas spill proof!!!
-The clear melt on contact with gas!
+But this clear coat is of course not gas spill proof!!!
+The clear melted on contact with gas!

-I missed the big gas tank, this one smaller have a range of 66 miles, when approximately 120 miles with the original gas tank.
+I missed the big gas tank for his mileage, the Sporster one have a range of 66 miles while approximately 120 miles with the original gas tank.

-I worked on the bike little by little, the weather here in Florida start to be real hot, and in my little garage it is HOT…
+I worked on the bike slowly but surely, the weather here in Florida started to be real hot, and in my little garage it is very HOT…

-I removed the blinker, and moved the electronic from the handlebar, just a push start button under the seat.
+I removed the blinker, and removed the electronic from the handlebar, I went for just a push start button under the seat.

 I change the rear sprocket for a 39 teeth, I had to cut 2 link on the chain with an angle grinder.
 I also painted the chain guard.

-I finally get a MIG welder and did my first weld with the Biltwell hinge to the frame.
+I finally got a MIG welder and did my first weld with the Biltwell hinge to the frame.

-I put a new seat, this time 10 gauge, put 4 layer of yoga mattress, but still not comfy enough.
+I put a new seat, this time I used 10 gauge, put 4 layers of yoga mattress, but still not comfy enough.

-As you can see still no rear fender!
-I start to think I should make one with fiberglass.
+Still no rear fender!
+I started to think I should make one with fiberglass.
 I’d like the kind with a duck tail but they are expensive.
 Still thinking about it.

 I put 2 scissor spring for the seat, I bought them from La Rosa, DON’T DO THE SAME MISTAKE!!!
-One broke, I know I am 6’3 with 230 pounds but still… I will probably order some from Low Brow this time.
+One broke, I know I am 6’3 with 230 lbs but still… I will probably order some from Lowbrow this time.